-A further description of our responsibilities for the audit of the financial statements is located on the FRC's website at: www frc.org.uk/auditorsresponsibilities.
-This description forms part of our auditor's report.
+A further description of our responsibilities for the audit of the financial statements is located on the FRC's website at: www.fic.org.fic.or

 Extent to which the audit was considered capable of detecting irregularities, including fraud

 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below.